RiceD2KLab/Smithsonian_fossil_Sp25/src/modeling/faster_rcnn/README.md

+Got it — I’ve updated your README with the missing step for running the setup script and polished the overall structure for clarity:

+---

 # Faster R-CNN: Object Detection Model for Palynomorphs

 This directory contains the implementation of a Faster R-CNN object detection pipeline for localizing and classifying fossil palynomorphs in NDPI microscopy tiles.
 Unlike the segmentation-based baseline model, Faster R-CNN outputs bounding boxes and class predictions for each detection.